Landscape Architecture and Regional and Community PlanningDan Donelin, Head

 LAR 635.
 Golf Course Planning and Design.
 (1-4) I, II, S. Fundamentals of golf course planning and design, including history, management, design, facilities, aesthetics, and technical development.
 One hour lec. and three hours lab a week.
 Pr.: Junior standing within landscape architecture.

 LAR 645.
 Professional Internship.
 (Var.)
 I, II, S. Confirmed employment in a professional physical planning office, subject to the approval of the departmental faculty, for a period of eight weeks, documented by the employer and written and oral reports by the students.
 Pr.: LAR 444.

-LAR 646 and LAR 648.
-Landscape Architectural Design Studio V and VI.
+LAR 648.
+Landscape Architecture Design Studio VI.
+(4) II.
+Twelve hours of design studio a week.
 Design of the outdoor environment for human needs and activities; ecological considerations; project program, site selection, analysis concept, design communication, specification, construction, planting, and maintenance.
+Pr.: LAR 646, 647.